QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

-\subsection{Server-wise Analysis}
+Here, the workload mean and standard deviation are scaled according to the server speed because the derivation results in Section~\ref{subsec:main_variability_parameters} assume unit service rate.

-With the uncertainty sets of the actual arrival process into server $j$ derived in equation (\ref{eqn:usforsup}), the SLAs in the optimization model can now be expressed in terms of the server speed scaling.
-As in equation (\ref{eqn:slatoineq}), we have a following sufficient condition to satisfy the server $j$'s SLA:
+In the end, the uncertainty sets of the aggregated arrival process in equations~\eqref{eqn:usforsup} and \eqref{eqn:usforsup_workload} reflect both the characteristics of the external arrival process and routing policy.
+The variability parameters serve as a bridge between the external, thinned, and aggregated arrival processes.
+Thus, the relationship between the variability parameters of each process' uncertainty sets identifies the relationship between the processes via thinning and superposition.

-In equation~(\ref{eqn:slatoineq_servj}), we see that $\Gamma_s$ and $\rho$ are replaced by $\frac{\bar{\Gamma}_{s,j}}{x_j}$ and $\frac{\bar{\omega}_j}{x_j}$ because we consider the scalable server speed instead of the unit speed at which unit workload is processed per unit time.
-The concept of traffic intensity $\rho$ changes to the instant demand rate coming into server $j$ divided by the server speed, and the variability parameter proportional to the standard deviation changes accordingly.
-The actual instant demand rate into server $j$, $\bar{\omega}_j$, is derived in terms of the instant demand rate of application $i$, $\omega_i$.
-Note that there are no changes to the parameters related to the inter-arrival times.
+\subsection{\emph{Server-wise analysis}}

-The last inequality in equation~(\ref{eqn:slatoineq_servj}) is equivalent to the following quadratic inequality of server speed $x_j$:
+With the uncertainty sets of the actual arrival process into server $j$ in equation~\eqref{eqn:usforsup}, QoS constraints in the optimization model can be expressed in terms of the server speed scaling.
+Using the results in equations~\eqref{eqn:params_arr}--\eqref{eqn:aggregated_gamma_s}, we construct a tractable condition that approximates the server $j$'s response time constraint, $\mathbb{P}(S_j \geq \delta_j) \leq \varepsilon_j$, similar to equation (\ref{eqn:slatoineq}) as follows:

-With a proper threshold $\delta_j$, the left-hand side is a concave function with a positive value at $x_j$ = 0.
-This observation is consistent with the fact that the server speed should be fast enough to satisfy the SLA.
-Under some extreme settings such as very small $\epsilon_j$ and $\delta_j$, the inequality can be infeasible.
-(See Section~\ref{subsec:comparedynamic} for detailed discussion on this phenomenon)
+In equation~(\ref{eqn:slatoineq_servj}), $\rho$ is replaced by $\bar{\lambda}_j/\bar{\mu}_j x_j$ because we consider the scalable server speed instead of the unit speed at which unit workload is processed per unit time.
+The traffic intensity $\rho_j$ is the server-wise mean arrival rate $\bar{\lambda}_j$ multiplied by the scaled server-wise mean workload $1/\bar{\mu}_j x_j$.
+Additionally, we calculate the workload variability parameter $\bar{\Gamma}_{s,j}$ considering the server speed in equation~\eqref{eqn:slatoineq_servj}.
+There are no changes in the parameters related to the inter-arrival time.

-Based on the derivation result above, we construct a new optimization model (M2) as:
+Based on the derivation results so far, we construct a new optimization model (M2) as follows: